 Pattinson comes to prominence next in the trailer as we see some fun banter between him and Washington.
 This is where Tenet clarifies what it’s really about.
 Not time travel, but time inversion.
 An ability to manipulate time by making things run into reverse.
 This is Tenet‘s MacGuffin; the actual device that makes it possible will likely never be seen or much detailed, similar to the dream machine in Inception.
 And since we also never see it in action, it’s something that could be embedded within people, as we see Washington pulling up an object towards him with his bare hands.
 But we’re more interested in the consequences.

 John David Washington: No. Inversion.

 The question this raises is: just who or what we can rewind.
 Throughout the trailer, we largely see the tech used to rewind objects but it can be used to rewind people as well, as we saw with the SWAT soldiers fighting Washington (“What happened here?
 Hasn’t happened yet”).
-Perhaps the rival faction intends to use this tech to rewind time all the way back to an age where none of the world as it is exists.
+Perhaps Branagh intends to use this tech to rewind time all the way back to an age where none of the world as it is exists.
 This could be motivated by politics, love or pure old fashioned revenge, or a more cynical outlook toward what society has become (contd. on next page).